 Ensure that information provided to the Operator’s mobile network shall not breach law and regulations and incompliance with current laws such as: copyright law, telecommunication law and any other relevant laws and regulations of Peru.

-Ensure that the content provided to the Operator, legally and simultaneously adhere to applicable laws including but not limited to Law of Press, Law of Copyrights, Law of Intellectual Property Rights and other regulations of Peru;
+Ensure that the content provided to the Operator, legally and simultaneously adhere to applicable Peruvian laws including but not limited to Law of Press, Law of Copyrights, Law of Intellectual Property Rights and other regulations of Peru;

 Ensure the content provided on the Operator to meet the suitability of Peru’s culture, habits and customs; not related to matters dealing with politics, religion and ethnic group, etc.